micahamd/psych_exp_generator/README.md

    - Next trial begins
    - Process repeats for the specified number of trials
 3. **Completion Phase**: "Task complete!" message is displayed with an OK button
+   - If data collection was enabled, a "Download Data" button is also shown
+   - Data is automatically downloaded as a JSON file
 4. **Reset Phase**: Clicking OK returns to the setup phase

 ## Stimulus Selection